dddzg/up-detr/README.md

 # Notebook

-We are going to provide a notebook in colab to help you get the visualization result in the paper:
+We provide a notebook in colab to get the visualization result in the paper:

 * [Visualization Notebook](https://colab.research.google.com/github/dddzg/up-detr/blob/master/visualization.ipynb): This notebook shows how to perform query patch detection with the pre-training model (without any annotations fine-tuning).